santiagosayshey/DigiBrain/content/Computer Science/Operating Systems/Tutorials/Tutorial 2.md

 > Other I/O devices 5%
 >
 > Which (if any) of the following will (probably) improve CPU utilization?
 Explain your answer.
+>
+> Answer:
+>
 > a.
-Install a faster CPU.
+Install a faster CPU:
+>    - Unlikely to improve CPU utilization
+>    - The current CPU is idle 80% of the time, so increasing its speed won't help
+>    - The bottleneck appears to be in the paging system, not CPU speed
+>
 > b.
-Install a bigger paging disk.
+Install a bigger paging disk:
+>    - Unlikely to improve CPU utilization
+>    - The issue is the speed of paging, not the capacity of the paging disk
+>    - A larger disk doesn't necessarily mean faster paging operations
+>
 > c.
-Increase the degree of multiprogramming.
+Increase the degree of multiprogramming:
+>    - Unlikely to improve CPU utilization
+>    - With the paging disk already at 97.7% utilization, increasing multiprogramming would likely worsen the paging bottleneck
+>    - This could lead to thrashing, further reducing CPU utilization
+>
 > d.
-Decrease the degree of multiprogramming.
+Decrease the degree of multiprogramming:
+>    - Might improve CPU utilization
+>    - Reducing the number of concurrent programs could decrease paging disk load
+>    - This might allow the CPU to spend more time processing and less time waiting for pages
+>
 > e.
-Install more main memory.
+Install more main memory:
+>    - Likely to improve CPU utilization
+>    - More memory means fewer page faults and less paging disk activity
+>    - This directly addresses the high paging disk utilization
+>
 > f.
-Install a faster hard disk, or multiple controllers with multiple hard disks.
+Install a faster hard disk, or multiple controllers with multiple hard disks:
+>    - Likely to improve CPU utilization
+>    - This would speed up paging operations, reducing the time the CPU spends waiting for pages
+>    - Directly addresses the bottleneck in the paging system
+>
 > g.
-Add pre-paging to the page fetch algorithms.
+Add pre-paging to the page fetch algorithms:
+>    - Might improve CPU utilization
+>    - Could reduce the number of page faults by predicting and loading pages before they're needed
+>    - However, effectiveness depends on the accuracy of prediction and could potentially increase unnecessary disk activity
+>
 > h.
-Increase the page size.
+Increase the page size:
+>    - Might improve CPU utilization, but effects are complex
+>    - Larger pages could reduce the number of page faults for programs with high spatial locality
+>    - However, it could increase the time for each individual page fault and potentially waste memory for programs with poor locality
 >
-> Answer:
->
->
+> In conclusion, the most effective solutions are likely to be those that directly address the paging bottleneck: installing more main memory (e) or a faster/multiple paging disks (f).
+These solutions target the root cause of the low CPU utilization, which is the excessive time spent waiting for paging operations.